0732sta/starter-python/file/README.md

 ```bash
 cd 'yourfolder'
 ```
-- Then, you can see the output from the input that you wrote in readDNA.py
+- Then, you can see the output from the code that you wrote in readDNA.py
 ```bash
 python readDNA.py
 ```
 - **the output** : shows the dna code

 ![readdna](readdna.png)

 #### Example 2